dobby/SkyInstallScript/README.md

 sh ~/SkyInstallScriptStart.sh
 ```

 2. You will be asked for the root password you used for all boards.
-This is needed to automatically login to the OrangePI boards 2-8 and also install the software there automatically.
+This is needed to automatically login to the Raspberry PI boards 2-8 and also install the software there automatically.
 Everyting is now done automatically you just need to wait a couple of minutes.
 You will be informed as soon the installation is finished.

 3. CONGRATULATIONS!!!
 Your Skyminer is now fully installed!